Links checked 17/01/18.

 Do vaccinations trigger Sweet’s syndrome because they are toxic or contain dangerous chemicals?

-No. Vaccinations do not trigger Sweet’s syndrome because they are toxic or contain dangerous chemicals, but unfortunately, those with Sweet’s syndrome are sometimes being told this.
-Please be aware of the fact that anyone who tells you this may have an ulterior motive or is saying this for one of the following reasons: they have no real understanding of vaccination or Sweet’s syndrome; they are intentionally trying to scare you; they are lying to you; the person is an anti-vaxer who is trying to promote their own anti-vaccination agenda; they want you to take legal action against a hospital or doctor in order to promote a particular agenda; they want you to take legal action against a hospital or doctor in the hope of gaining compensation and think that there might be something in it for them; they are trying to sell you something, e.g. ‘detox’ products that will supposedly cleanse your body of vaccine ‘toxins’, and thereby, cure your Sweet’s syndrome.
+No. Vaccinations do not trigger Sweet’s syndrome because they are toxic or contain dangerous chemicals, and anyone who tells you this may be doing so for one of the following reasons: they have no real understanding of vaccination or Sweet’s syndrome; they are trying to scare you; they are trying to promote their own agenda, e.g. anti-vax or financial; they are trying to sell you something, e.g. ‘detox’ products that will supposedly cleanse your body of vaccine ‘toxins’, and thereby, cure your Sweet’s syndrome.

 Why do vaccinations trigger Sweet’s syndrome?